fdut/Greenv2/docs/index.md

 ## Project Context

+The customer needs to maintain multiple websites both from a content point of view as well as from the CMS software point of view.
+Spinning up VSI's for each website and updating manually all of these boxes would be very time consuming (and also expensive).
+By running the CMS software in containers and managing software updates out of github, updating all the websites can be highly automated through CI/CD.
+This will also involve using one or more of our Database as a Service offerings to manage to content and/or adding CIS on top for global load balancing.

 - Client requires CMS-as-a-Service
 - Drupal is the CMS technology of choice
 - Many competitors in this space; mostly open source